-We’ve all heard that it’s important to eat those green vegetables and we have to say, that age-old recommendation has merit!
-Leafy green vegetables are a total nutrition powerhouse providing plant-based calcium, iron and magnesium, plus vitamins A, C and K (vitamin K is necessary for blood clotting and bone health).
+We’ve all heard that it’s important to eat those green vegetables and I have to say, that age-old recommendation has merit!
+Leafy green vegetables are a total nutrition powerhouse providing plant-based calcium, iron, and magnesium, plus vitamins A, C, and K (vitamin K is necessary for blood clotting and bone health).

 This leafy green typically has a gorgeous bright pink or yellow stem.
 Due to the large size of the leaves, chard makes a nice swap for tortillas.
 Use the leaves to wrap hummus and vegetables.
 You can also sauté the delicate leaves, as they cook up quickly.
 The stems are full of nutrition so chop them and sauté first with some onion and garlic for an amazing side.

 Watercress is a cruciferous vegetable with long stems and small, circular leaves.
 It makes a great sandwich topper in place of traditional leaf lettuce for a fun presentation.
 The bright, peppery taste does well with just a bit of vinegar.
 You can also drop into soups just before serving for a burst of flavor.
 One of my favorite salads includes watercress, cucumbers, and radishes – fresh and delicious!